 If you file a compensation claim for injuries that were caused due to no fault of yours, the money that the court awards you as compensation is called damages.
 The damages can be grouped into two categories – general damages and special damages.

-General damages are awarded to compensate for the direct effects of the accident, where the claimant’s injuries can be clearly linked to the defendant’s actions or behaviour.
+General damages are awarded to compensate for the direct physical and/or psychological effects of the accident, where the claimant’s injuries can be clearly linked to the defendant’s actions or behaviour.

 Common examples of general damages: